argoproj/argo-workflows/docs/synchronization.md

 ### Workflow-level Synchronization

 Workflow-level synchronization limits parallel execution of the workflow if workflows have the same synchronization reference.
-In this example, Workflow refers to `workflow` synchronization key which is configured as rate limit 1, so only one workflow instance will be executed at given time even multiple workflows created.
+In this example, Workflow refers to `workflow` synchronization key which is configured as limit 1, so only one workflow instance will be executed at given time even multiple workflows created.

 Using a semaphore configured by a `ConfigMap`: